Stances of Faiths on LGBTQ Issues: Episcopal Church

 The Episcopal Church passed a resolution in support of the Employment Non-Discrimination Act (ENDA) in 2009.
 In addition, canon law specifies that everyone have access to the governance of the church and lists “sexual orientation, gender identity and expression” as specifically protected from discrimination.

-Integrity USA, a national organization working for the full inclusion of LGBT Episcopalians and their allies.
+Integrity USA, a national organization working for the full inclusion of LGBTQ Episcopalians and their allies.

 The Episcopal Church